thechangelog/changelog.com/README.md

 Absolutely!
 Please remember that we have a product roadmap in mind so [open an issue](https://github.com/thechangelog/changelog.com/issues) about the feature you'd like to contribute before putting the time in to code it up.
 We'd hate for you to waste _any_ of your time building something that may ultimately fall on the cutting room floor.

+## Code of Conduct

+[Contributor Code of Conduct](https://changelog.com/coc).
+By participating in this project you agree to abide by its terms.

 ## How do I run the code?

 Assuming you're on macOS: